mboholm/lt2222-v21-a3/README.md

 |            | r200|   0.182|
 |            | r250|   0.236|
 |            | r300|   0.097|
+*Note:* default values for *k* and *r*: *k* (default) = 200; *r* (default) = 100.

-Of these the best model in terms of accuracy is the k=100 model (where k is size of hidden layer).
+Of these the best model in terms of accuracy is the *k*=100 model (where *k* is the size of the hidden layer).
+This model is part of the respository as `best_model.pt`.
+The text "produced by" the model is called `text_best_model.txt` in respository.

-Note default values for k and r: k(default=200 r(default)=100
+Furthermore, for Part 3, we are asked to:

+> Describe any patterns you see, if there are any.
+Look at the output texts and make qualitative comments on the performances of the model.

+*    *Observation 1:* The effects of altering *k* and *r* are non-linear.
+For example, considering *k*, moving from *k*=50 to *k*=100, improves accuracy, while for *k*=150, the accuracy drops radically, recovering somewhat for *k*=200, and so on.
+*    *Observation 2:* The output text from "the best model" is in large parts incomprehensible, even for a native speaker of Swedish.
+Indeed, the original 19th centery text requires some extra effort for reading, but most of it is possible to grasp.
+The output text, on the other hand, mostly looks like "toy Scandinvian".
+As such, this text is illustrative of what accuracy=0.453 result in for a task like this one.
+*    *Observation 3:* Vowels in (short) function words (e.g. *och*, *att*, *för*, *än*, *som*, and *till*) seems to be the ones best predicted by the model.
+The explanation for this is probably the commonality of these words in corpora, which result in high frequencies of class-features assocaitions in training; in turn, providing the better data for learning these associations.

 ## Bonuses
 I have not done any bonuses.

 ## Other notes
-When running `train.py` and then using the model it prodces in `eval.py` I did have problems with an error which ended by:
+When running `train.py` and then using the model it produces in `eval.py`, I did have problems with an error that ended by:
 	_pickle.UnpicklingError: invalid loan key ...
-After some investigations on the web, I came to the conclusion that this error could result from a incomplete saving by `train.py`; thus, problems with loading a corrupt file.
+After some investigations on this error on the web, I came to the conclusion that this error could result from a incomplete saving by `train.py`.
+The problem was solved by producing a new model from `train.py`.